psss/did/docs/contribute.rst

 what a well-written summary should do.
 Consider the commit message as something that will be pasted into release notes:

-* Maximum line length is 88 for code and 72 for docs.
 * The first line should have up to 50 characters.
 * Complete sentence with the first word capitalized.
 * Should concisely describe the purpose of the patch.